denisidoro/reseau/README.md

 1) The state of a node is stored in an object tree within a single store.
 2) The only way to change the state is to emit an action, an object describing what happened.
 3) To specify how the state tree is transformed by actions, you write pure reducers.
+4) The state of your whole activity can be accessed in a single object tree.
 ```

 Then you arrange different nodes as in a graph, e.g.: